Events

 The team will start the workshop with a brief introduction about the Living Library project and how it relates to the Bio Design Lab, now located at the Ufo space, showing what tools they offer on their website and how students can use them to explore the local area.
 Furthermore, the team will introduce the Living Library's new space, its educational programme and how students can sign up for it.

-The students will discover more in detail about the material library display and the shelf system, through a quick introduction of a compost prototype and highlighting a few materials’ properties, which can be worked on in the Bio Design Lab.
+Students will discover more about the material library display and the shelf system, through a quick introduction of a compost prototype and highlighting a few materials’ properties, which can be worked on in the Bio Design Lab.
 The workshop, suitable for a maximum of 15 students, will end with a group activity learning in detail how to create a bioplastic material.

 20 Sept 2024

 Toast the opening of the Living Library with us!
-Until March 2026, the circular material library and the associated website will serve as an experimental zone, teaching location and permanent exhibition for local materials and production methods within a radius of 50km.
-The artifacts from regional excursions and workshops will be on display here from WS2024/25 and will be composted live.
+Until March 2026, the circular material library and the associated website will serve as an experimental zone, teaching location and permanent exhibition for local materials and production methods within a radius of 50 km.
+The artefacts from regional excursions and workshops will be on display here from WS2024/25 and will be composted live.

 We would like to toast these joyful events with you – on September 20 at 6:30 pm on the ground floor of the HfG, Lichthof 4 (former location of the BDL).